ballerina-attic/message-tracing-with-stream-processor/README.md

 ### Invoking the student management service

-You can start both the services by opening a terminal and navigating to `message-tracing-with-stream-processor/guide`, and execute the following command.
+You can start both the services by opening a terminal, navigating to `message-tracing-with-stream-processor/guide`, and executing the following command.

 ```
 $ ballerina run --config <path-to-conf>/ballerina.conf students